Notable Streets and County Highways in Lauderdale County, Mississippi

 Notes: This is the main drag from downtown west towards the Meridian Community College and the branch Mississippi State campuses.
 It's the original route for US 11, US 80, and MS 19, before the two US highways were re-routed south to Tom Bailey Drive in the early '50s.
 When Tom Bailey Drive was upgraded to interstate standards, MS 19 was rerouted south to it, and 8th Street was turned back to the city.

-8th Street is a very busy, very congested, rather narrow street.
-Due to the narrowness of the street, it's striped for two narrow lanes in each direction, with no turn lanes and no parking.
+8th Street is a very busy, very congested, and narrow street.
+Street width is perhaps 40ft on average, allowing for 2 narrow 10ft-wide lanes in each direction with no turn lanes and no parking.
 There are numerous stoplights and driveways along it as well, so not only are left turns a dicey and dangerous prospect, but so are turns just to get ONTO 8th Street.
-I don't see any easy solution to the problem either, as the street ROW itself is narrow, and there's too much traffic to allow restriping for a 3-lane cross section.
+I don't see any easy solution to the problem either, as the street ROW itself is narrow and any appreciable widening of the street would require taking out several businesses.
+Restriping the street for a 3-lane cross section (1 lane each way plus a center left turn lane) is a possibility, but may not be well-received by drivers.
+Also, traffic volumes are at the high end of what a 3-lane cross section can support, anyway.

 North Hills Street